Sustainable Wood Recovery Initiative and MSU Shadows Collection

 The MSU Shadows Collection is a program of the Sustainable Wood Recovery Initiative, SWRI.
 In the past, when trees were removed from campus due to decline, safety concerns, storm damage or construction, they were converted into wood chips, used as biofuel or sent to a landfill.
 All of these end uses released stored carbon into the atmosphere.
 Now, through the SWRI, these trees are transformed into one-of-a-kind works of art, storing their carbon for generations of use as unique, handcrafted pieces of MSU history.

 The SWRI promotes environmental responsibility and creates an enclosed loop of sustainability.
-After trees are removed by campus arborists, they undergo a 3-month process of milling and drying, the lumber is categorized and then delivered to artisans to be created into products.
+After trees are removed by campus arborists, they undergo a three-month process of milling and drying, the lumber is categorized and then delivered to artisans to be created into products.
 Finally, proceeds from sales funds new trees being planted throughout campus, completing the cycle and providing an even greener campus.

 MSU students gain hands-on learning experiences working with urban wood management, processing, repurposing and marketing.
 Students like Urban and Regional Planning senior Andy Netter have gained new opportunities and life skills through the SWRI.
 “It opened up a whole new interest of mine,” Netter says.
 “I’d never used a chainsaw extensively.
 I’d never used a sawmill.
 It was a lot of learning on your feet and trying to keep up.”

 Netter says being mentored throughout this experience with the SWRI gave him leadership qualities that he can apply to any position.
 He learned how to adapt to new situations, schedule and complete projects and communicate professionally.
 “Just being able to work with your hands is a great opportunity.
 It’s something I realize now as I’m working at a desk for the past year or so, that I miss being able to get out and create things,” he says.
-Netter says it also taught him to look for alternative uses for our current resources, whether that’s in his current positon with DTE Energy in neighborhood revitalization or his future career.
+Netter says it also taught him to look for alternative uses for our current resources, whether that’s in his current position with DTE Energy in neighborhood revitalization or his future career.
 “It’s about taking something that is thought to no longer be of benefit to the community and turning it into something that can be a long-term benefit for a whole number of people,” he says.

 The SWRI is also utilized in the classroom and the community for activities on urban wood management and utilization.
 Wood recovery practices are taught in MSU courses: Forestry Field Methods, Applied Forest Ecology: Silviculture, Renewable Wood Products and Introduction to Forestry.
 In the future, educational programming will also include an Urban Wood Utilization class, which will take students through the whole process of log recovery.
 Students will learn the reason that urban trees are removed, how to process the logs for maximum value, determining the best use of a particular piece of lumber, and marketing urban wood products.
 The portable wood mill is also used as an outreach tool with groups such as The Greening of Detroit to demonstrate how urban trees can be prepared and maximized for lumber production.